Superalgos/Superalgos/README.md

 | :---: | :---: |
 | ![parameters](https://user-images.githubusercontent.com/13994516/63508921-3f46d780-c4db-11e9-970d-8d5e2ca5ebe3.png) | ![definition](https://user-images.githubusercontent.com/13994516/63503991-deb29d00-c4d0-11e9-8c03-bf2e618f9ef6.png) |

-Open up the Designer section of the app by dragging the horizontal bar upwards and locate the two Task Manager elements connected to the Definition element on the left hand side of the screen.
+Open up the Designer section of the app by dragging the horizontal bar upwards and locate the two Task Manager elements connected to the Definition element on the left-hand side of the screen.

 > To move around the Designer, click on the black background and drag to pan in the desired direction.

 Then, hover your mouse pointer over either of the Task Manager elements and click ```Run All Tasks``` in the menu.
-You will not see any immediate effect in your broswer, but if you take a look at the Console, you will notice activity indicating that several processes are running.
+You will not see any immediate effect in your browser, but if you take a look at the Console, you will notice activity indicating that several processes are running.

 Do the same with the second Task Manager element.

 [ILLUSTRATION PLACEHOLDER]

-> **NOTES ON MARKET DATA**: You just started the *Trading Engine* along with the *sensors* that extract live data from the exchange and the *inidicators* that process raw trades data.
+> **NOTES ON MARKET DATA**: You just started the *Trading Engine* along with the *sensors* that extract live data from the exchange and the *indicators* that process raw trades data.
 These processes will remain running for as long as you keep the browser open running the app.
 The bots processing exchange data and building indicators datasets will work to bring your data up to date.
 In our experience, it may take between 10 to 20 minutes per day worth of Poloniex data to be processed.
 The time it will take for these processes to complete the job depends on several things:
 > * The date of the release tells you how many days you are behind with the data set you just downloaded.
 > * The speed and processing power of your machine will make a difference too.
 > * The average number of trades per day at the exchange determines the volume of data the app needs to retrieve and process.